 Based on HORIBA's wish to show children how interesting and important the science of measurement is, in 1994 the company started a program in which it enlisted employees to give talks at schools and events.
 HORIBA provide hands-on classes with the theme of “Measuring is Seeing”.
 We hope that some of these students may go on later in life to work with analytic technology.
-In 2019, we held 45 seminars, for a total of 2,543 participants.

 The Kansai University Senior High School holds an annual SDGs Forum, a special class on Sustainable Development Goals (SDGs), as part of its “inquiry learning.”
 HORIBA supports this educational opportunity by organizing a working session.

 At the last session, students each chose a topic of main interest from the 17 sustainable development goals to engage in a discussion relating to their chosen topic with people from supporting businesses and organizations.
 HORIBA will remain committed to supporting such initiatives, with the hope that the younger generations of this country will take the lead in realizing a sustainable society and play an active role in the global arena.

 Since 2011, HORIBA and the National Institute of Technology (NIT) at Maizuru College have co-sponsored "Engineering Design Exercises" for students of the college.
 As part of the NIT program designed to utilize the experience of corporate engineers, etc., this annual event provides the students with opportunities in a classroom setting to learn about HORIBA's business process from product development to shipment, with the aim of offering them a preview of practical training given by private enterprises.
 As they listen attentively to lectures and try their hand at making things, it is hoped that the students will grow interested in manufacturing and choose engineering as a career.